apointing/obspyDMT_worldwide_and_sahke_waveforms/README.md

 Find your mseed file for the day of the event e.g. AM.RD4A6.00.SHZ.D.2017.022

-Then copy this file to the sub-directory "raw" and rename it in a similar format like this:
+Then copy this file to the sub-directory "raw" beneath "solomon" and rename it in a similar format like this: AM.RD4A6.00.BHZ
-AM.RD4A6.00.BHZ

 Then run the terminal command to plot the waveforms: